hwennnn/EduFi-3.5-Student/README.md

 ## Containers

+Each microservice in the project is containerised and hosted on the docker registries therefore the containerised application will become lightweight, efficient to move between environments and run independently.
+These characteristics further enhance the benefits of developing microservices.

 |                  Container Name                  |                  Description                   | Links                                                                                                                                                                         |
 | :----------------------------------------------: | :--------------------------------------------: | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 |  [edufi_student_db](backend/students/database)   |  MySQL database used for Student Microservice  | [DockerHub](https://hub.docker.com/r/hwendev/edufi_student_db) <br> [Github Packages](https://github.com/hwennnn/EduFi-3.5-Student/pkgs/container/edufi_student_db)           |